Naturopathy and Natural Medicine

 Got a cold?
 Feeling under the weather?
 Sometimes, the best remedy is already in your kitchen.

 Our grandmothers might not have had medical degrees, but they had an uncanny ability to recognize a sore throat long before sophisticated lab tests existed.
-Instead of heading to the pharmacy, they'd often rummage through the kitchen.
-Surprisingly (or maybe not), many of these remedies are now supported by modern scientific research.
-If you're seeking gentle natural healing instead of chemicals, here are some tried-and-true grandma remedies that often do the trick.
+Instead of heading to the pharmacy, they would often rummage through the kitchen.
+Surprisingly (or perhaps not), many of these remedies are now supported by modern scientific research.

 A Spoonful of Honey for a Sore Throat